-Welcome to www.n-georgia.com Discover Georgia's Painted Buntings - Patuxent Wildlife Research Center - Every year since 1966, thousands of volunteers have assisted wildlife biologists in conducting the annual North American Breeding Bird Survey (BBS), which is organized and managed by the USGS Patuxent Wildlife Research Center.
-Stay and Play in GA!
+Welcome to www.n-georgia.com Painted Buntings - Patuxent Wildlife Research Center - Thousands of volunteers assist wildlife biologists in conducting the annual North American Breeding Bird Survey (BBS), which is organized and managed by the USGS Patuxent Wildlife Research Center.

 Georgia Festivals and Events